mmistakes/jekyll-theme-basically-basic/_portfolio/sentinel-composite.md

 Taken together, the above steps allow me to pick any geographic location and generate a completely cloud free image.
 The results work great even for areas with persistent cloud cover.
 I've only processed Sentinel-2 cells over Japan, but it wouldn't be too much extra work to parallelize this process on a bunch of servers on cloud computing platforms like AWS or GCP.
 If I had a few extra bucks to throw at this project I could have the whole globe processed in a few hours.
 That's an MLOps project another day.

 For now, you can check out a sample of the final output in the map below.
-I combined the satellite imagery with one of [my favorite datasets for Japan: digital elevation model](https://danielhoshizaki.com/2021/10/07/dem-processing.html).
+I combined the satellite imagery with one of [my favorite datasets for Japan: a 10m digital elevation model](https://danielhoshizaki.com/2021/10/07/dem-processing.html).
 The result is a very cool looking basemap that I'm sure would look great with other GIS data overlayed on top.
 Another interesting visualization project for another day!

 ## Interactive Map